brillout/wildcard-api/docs/readme.template.md

 import { server } from 'telefunc/client';

 (async () => {
-  // Wildcard makes our `hello` function available in the browser const {message} = await server.hello('Elisabeth');
+  // Telefunc makes our `hello` function available in the browser const {message} = await server.hello('Elisabeth');
   console.log(message); // Prints `Welcome Elisabeth`
 })();
 ~~~

-That's all Wildcard does:
+That's all Telefunc does:
 it makes functions,
 that are defined on your Node.js server,
 callable in the browser.